Best Orange Glazed Scone Recipe (Panera Bread Copycat)

 Light, tender, moist, and flaky Orange Scones are a spot-on Panera Bread orange scone recipe!
-Cream scones are made with fresh orange juice and zest, bursting with bright citrus flavor – the perfect scones.
-Glazed with fresh orange vanilla butter icing, bound to bring a smile to anyone!
+Cream scones are made with fresh orange juice and zest, bursting with bright citrus flavor.
+Glazed with fresh orange icing, tastes like spring!

 Our youngest has had a long-standing obsession with orange scones from Panera and I thought it was high time I made a copycat version we can enjoy at home.
 Check out the comments for all of the rave reviews on this Panera Bread orange scone recipe.